Special Activation Precincts

 4. Government-led development

-Depending on the region’s local needs, the NSW Government may look to activate land to ensure positive social and economic outcomes in the Special Activation Precinct.
-For example, some types of agribusiness need to be a minimum distance from each other to ensure safety and the high-quality standards regional NSW is famous for.
+Depending on the region’s local needs, the NSW Government may look to activate land to ensure positive social and economic outcomes in the SAP.
+For example, some types of agribusiness need to be a minimum distance from each other to ensure safety and the high-quality standards that regional NSW is famous for.
 The NSW Government will identify these needs and invest in developments as needed.

 5. Business concierge

-The NSW Government has established a customer-based service to help businesses set-up and thrive in the Special Activation Precincts.
+The NSW Government has established a customer-based service to help businesses set-up and thrive in the SAPs.
 The business concierge service will assist business owners and investors by:

 - providing advice and support in navigating approvals, grants and support